Pareto-Rational Verification: Implementation and Evaluation

-Theorem~\ref{thm:PRV_fpt} states that the \problemVerifAb{} is \FPT{} in the number $\nbrObjectives$ of objectives of Player~$1$ with a naive algorithm that constructs the antichain $\paretoSet{G}$ and then checks for the existence of a Pareto-optimal play losing for Player~$0$.
-Algorithm~\ref{algo:fpt} constructs the antichain $\paretoSet{G}$ by descending in the lattice of payoffs level by level from payoff $(1,\ldots,1)$ while trying to find a Pareto-optimal play losing for Player~$0$ (and stops early upon finding such a play).
-Algorithm~\ref{algo:fpt-CE} starts from the bottom of this lattice and climbs through it trying to find a counterexample (witness of a negative instance by Lemma~\ref{lem:certificate}) or to construct a certificate $A \sqsubseteq \paretoSet{G}$ (witness of a positive instance).
-The latter algorithm is thus focused on a certificate instead of on $P_G$ and avoids going through the lattice level-by-level.
+\subparagraph{Theoretical Comparison of the Algorithms.} \autoref{thm:PRV_fpt} states that the \problemVerifAb{} is \FPT{} in the number $\nbrObjectives$ of objectives of Player~$1$ with a naive algorithm that constructs the antichain $\paretoSet{\sigma_0}$ and then checks for the existence of a Pareto-optimal play losing for Player~$0$. \autoref{algo:fpt} constructs the antichain $\paretoSet{\sigma_0}$ by descending in the lattice of payoffs level-by-level from payoff $(1,\ldots,1)$ while trying to find a Pareto-optimal play losing for Player~$0$ (and stops early upon finding such a play). \autoref{algo:fpt-CE} starts from the bottom of this lattice and climbs through it trying to find a counterexample (witness of a negative instance by \autoref{lem:certificate}) or to construct a certificate $A \sqsubseteq \paretoSet{\sigma_0}$ (witness of a positive instance).
+The latter algorithm is thus focused on a certificate instead of on $\paretoSet{\sigma_0}$ and avoids going through the lattice level-by-level.
 Nevertheless it contains a costly instruction in line 3 with the existence check of a play $\rho$ such that $\payoff{\rho} \not\in \; \downarrow^< \!
 A$ which depends on the current antichain $A$.